-Ruth Okediji is a CIGI senior fellow and an expert on international intellectual property, traditional knowledge and genetic resources.
+Ruth Okediji is an expert on international intellectual property, traditional knowledge and genetic resources.
 She is the Jeremiah Smith, Jr. Professor of Law at Harvard Law School and serves as co-director of the Berkman Klein Center for Internet & Society.

 Ruth has contributed her expertise to the design of a legal framework for the regulation of genetic resources and traditional knowledge, with a particular emphasis on policy and regulatory mechanisms that can best align national policies to support Indigenous innovation.
 She has developed case studies mapping and analyzing modalities for the protection and commercialization of traditional knowledge in light of emerging advances in science and trends in regional/multilateral trade agreements and intellectual property harmonization.